Table of Contents

 You need ERP software now if:

-Your expectations don't match what you are currently producing; the supply chain is slower than expected in the warehouse; expenses do not justify costs - all this is a sign that your company no longer works like clockwork.
-The fact that you don't have time to track all the processes, and they work separately from each other is slowing down your business workflow.
+Your expectations don't match what you are currently producing; the supply chain is slower than expected; expenses do not justify costs - all this is a sign that your company no longer run like clockwork.
+The fact that you don't have time to track all the processes, and they work separately from each other is slowing down your business growth.
 And if this is your case - consider this the first hint of your business needs for an ERP system development.

 This most likely happens because your employees don't have access to all financial transactions of the enterprise.
-When data is transmitted manually, it is easy to miss something or not to have time to submit relevant information.
+When data is transmitted manually, it is easy to miss something or fail to meet the deadline when it comes to submitting relevant information.
 ERP software can't make these mistakes.

-According to what was said earlier, it is clear that business cannot scale without technology, in today's realities.
+According to what was said earlier, it is clear that in today's realities business cannot scale without technology.
 But what if you have software products that are too expensive?
-Too much money is spent on their maintenance and updating requires a lot of expenses but will not make any profit in the long run.
+Their maintenance and updating requires a lot of expenses but will not make any profit in the long run.

 There is only one answer: combine them.
 Combine existing software products, strengthen them with new ones and you will get your own custom ERP system.

-If among all this list you see something familiar, do not hesitate - your business needs ERP software.
+If something from the list matches your business problems, do not hesitate - your business needs ERP software.
 But among the whole variety of off-the-shelf ERP systems and the ability to create a custom solution, how to choose what suits your company best?
 Stand by and we’ll tell you right now.

 Off-the-shelf ERP software VS custom ERP software

-When choosing ERP software, you will certainly face the need to choose between a custom and a off-the-shelf solution.
+When choosing ERP software, you will certainly face the need to choose between a custom and an off-the-shelf solution.

-Each of these options has its advantages and disadvantages, so we advise you to choose according to your businesses individual needs.
-To do this, we will show you the difference between choosing one and the other IT product.
+Each of these options has its advantages and disadvantages, so we advise you to choose according to your individual businesses needs.
+To make a right choice, check on the difference between choosing off-the-shelf and custom ERP software.